The Impact Of Gender Roles On Mental Health

 Traditional gender roles and mental health

-Sometimes, these expectations may interfere with an individual's well-being and personal growth.
+Sometimes, expectations related to gender stereotypes may interfere with an individual's well-being and personal growth.
 Gender roles can significantly impact mental health, influencing individuals' emotional well-being, self-esteem, and overall psychological state.
 Here are some ways in which gender roles can negatively affect mental health:

 Emotional suppression